 How many series of Wheeler Dealers are there?

 There are 17 full series of Wheeler Dealers that have aired to date.
-The 18th series is expected to release in 2023.
+The 18th series is currently airing.
 There are also two official spin-off shows that riff on the classic Wheeler Dealers format.

 This is because Mike Brewer and the production team have worked hard to keep the format exciting.

 The show continues to grow in viewership and popularity across the world.
 Its influence on the car enthusiasts of today cannot be understated.